How the Lamps All Started

 My Initial (and Failed) Approach

 At first I thought I was going to design everything from scratch, starting from LEDs and an LED controller IC (integrated circuit), and working towards a prototype circuit board with remote control capabilities.
-Clearly, the scope of the project magnified greatly when I made these assumptions, and this ultimately led to me realizing that this approach wasn’t feasible given my knowledge set and the amount of time I had.
+When I made these assumptions the project became far harder, ultimately leading me to realize that this approach was not feasible given my knowledge and the amount of time I had.
 This is probably for the best anyways, because whatever I made would likely be a fire hazard just due to me not knowing what good design practices for such a device would look like.
 As a result, I dropped the idea of doing everything from scratch to finish the project by Valentine’s day.

 The Far More Successful Approach